pbierkortte/AI-Prompt-Toolkit/tools/job_recruiter_response_template.md

    A: Including your resume provides context that helps the tool generate more relevant and tailored responses that align with your experience and career goals.

 4. **Q: What if I need to respond to multiple recruiters with similar roles?**
    A: While you can use the same prompt template, always create separate responses for each recruiter and customize details to reflect the specific company and role.
-The tool helps maintain consistency while ensuring each response feels personal.

 5. **Q: How does this tool handle different types of recruiter messages?**
    A: The tool adapts to various scenarios (initial contact, follow-ups, etc.) but may need adjustment for unique situations or cultural contexts.